Tachyon711/welcomehome/README.md

 # Welcome Home

+> [!IMPORTANT]
+> This extension is particularly designed for Chromium.
+It is compatible in other browsers, but would need minor changes.
+Release for Firefox will come soon.

 > [!WARNING]
 > This extension is unpacked and does not follow the usual installation process.
 Read the [instructions](https://github.com/Tachyon711/welcomehome#instruction) first.